robindiddams/go-trie/README.md

 ```

-Notice how it _doesn't_ match foo (or bar) in foobar, the trie will always match the maximum (ie. longest) search value.
+Notice how it _doesn't_ match the foo (or the bar) _inside_ foobar, the trie will always match the maximum (ie. longest) search value.
 This is the magic of tries 🧙‍♂️

 PRs welcome (especially ones with emojis 🙌)!